 Optimization testing has been the hot thing that everyone wants to tap.
 Some boast that they’ve done it forever – weekly subject line split testing with 10% of their email list and then sending the remaining 90% the winner.

-You’re now entering the Hypothesis Phase, where you take an idea or observation and figure out why it would impact your business.
-Whether the idea comes from an intern or an executive, it is important that you can answer these questions before agreeing to test.
+This post will walk you through answering the 6 basic questions you must ask once entering the Hypothesis Phase.
+This phase begins when you take an idea or observation about your website and identify a way to change it that impacts your business.
+Whether the idea comes from an intern or an executive, it is important that you can answer these questions before agreeing to start A/B testing.

 - What do you see?

 - What will you do?

 Asking these 6 questions can help you get A/B testing buy-in from key stakeholders.

 Example: Embedding a form on a landing page rather than a call-to-action button that produces a pop-up form can improve form conversion rate.